Merzario: 1979

 By this time, Merzario and Bellasi had purchased the assets of the Kauhsen team (and their driver Brancatelli), arguably taking on cars even worse than his old March-based vehicle.
-The Kauhsen chassis was rebuilt by Gian Paolo Dallara and renamed the Merzario A4.
+The Kauhsen chassis was rebuilt by Giampaolo Dallara and renamed the Merzario A4.
 The A4 employed the same Cosworth / Hewland running gear and the suspension was similar to the A2, but the bodywork was less bulky, with better sidepods for improved airflow.
 However, the car again failed to qualify for every Grand Prix that it entered, proving even slower than its predecessors.
 The only time the A4 was not the slowest car in qualifying was at the Italian Grand Prix, where Héctor Rebaque was seven tenths slower in his Rebaque HR100.
 However, Merzario did qualify and race the car in the non-championship Dino Ferrari Grand Prix at Imola, where he finished 11th and last, two laps down.

 After Formula One

 After plans to modify the A4 into the A5 were not completed due to financial problems, Merzario turned to constructing Formula Two cars.
 He was keen to point out that the engine bay of his 1980 BMW-engined M1 F2 machine could easily be modified to take a Cosworth DFV F1 engine, though no such effort was ever made.
 The car was fairly unsuccessful in F2, and Merzario decided to return to running March chassis for 1981.
 With March 812s, the team finally scored two podiums in F2, with Piero Necchi at the wheel, but after a lacklustre 1982 season, Merzario again built his own cars for 1983 with minimal success.
 After moving down to Italian Formula 3, he finally moved away from team ownership in the mid-1980s.